arogozhnikov/arogozhnikov.github.io/_posts/2020-02-01-93-percent-of-readers.markdown

 - 82% support new initiative ...

 Ok, first question.
 After these claims were announced in media, *do numbers stay the same*?
-Paradox: this fact after being declared in news is already wrong (even if it was correct before), because people tend to agree with majority.
+Paradox: this fact after being declared in news is already wrong (even if it was correct before), because people tend to agree with majority (while considering themselves smarter than majority).

 But how do you measure that percent?
 Surveys/polls are extremely tough to conduct well.